-You'll also need certain documents if you want to have any chance of bringing your pets into the country.
+If you have any pets you may need specific documents.
+Consult your local German embassy to check.
 As Germany has established different requirements and regulations for different countries in allowing pets from those places into Germany, your best bet is to consult your local German embassy or consulate about the rules pertaining to your situation.
-They'll tell you if you have any hope of bringing your pet along and what specific documents might be required to make this possible.
+They’ll tell you what specific documents might be required to make this possible.

 This is the most important checklist, to go over multiple times before you move.
 Keeping your documents safe, organised, and easily accessible will save you a lot of time and stress during your move.